ccixx/ccixx.github.io/content/authors/admin/_index.md

 ## About Me

-Xu Fangbing is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Xu Fangbing is a master's student in Environmental Engineering at Northwest University.
+Her research focuses on GIS- and remote sensing-based ecological sustainability assessments.
+She has published several first-author papers in SCI journals and actively contributes to studies on the ecological protection and high-quality development of the Yellow River Basin.
+Xu is experienced in using advanced models such as the GTWR, Tapio decoupling, and Budyko frameworks to explore the relationships between human activities, water systems, and ecological sustainability.